 Introduction of tablets disrupted not only consumer electronics industry.
-Tablets in general enabled new usage patterns and expectations.
-Consumers are now demanding real-time information and connectivity wherever they go.
-This fact is causing a massive amount of disruption in the automotive industry.
+Tablets and mobile phones in general enabled new usage patterns and expectations.
+Consumers started demanding real-time information and connectivity wherever they go.
+This demand is causing a massive amount of disruption in the automotive industry.
 Vehicle’s connectivity, digital products and services have become as important as the engine and brakes.
 Digitalization is now the biggest strategic issue for auto executives.
-Using handhelds (e.g. Smartphone, phatblet, or tablet) as a bridge and keeping applications embedded in the tablet while integrating the tablet into a vehicle ecosystem creates many opportunities for V2X developments.
+Using handhelds (e.g. Smartphone, phatblet, or tablet) as a bridge and keeping applications embedded in the tablet while integrating the tablet into a vehicle ecosystem creates many opportunities for V2X developments

 02. The Goal

 The mobile industry has managed to establish vital ecosystems gathered around each leading mobile OS.
 No such ecosystem currently exists when it comes to the automotive manufacturer leaders.
-Tablet-Based IVI System project bridges up between research and development processes of consumer electronics and automotive industries by developing a platform allowing for delivering and maintaining hardware capability to run and re-use the newest applications and contents for next few years, leveraging the existing Android mobile ecosystem.
+Tablet-Based IVI System project bridged up between research and development processes in consumer electronics and automotive industries by delivering a platform allowing for maintaining hardware capability to run and use the newest software applications and contents

-create a platform allowing for use of the latest apps and technologies in car
+create an upgradable hardware platform allowing for run and use of the latest apps and technologies

 tailor latest apps and contents to fit into automotive visual grades

-maximize the amount of the content assisting driver on the core task of driving
+maximize the content assisting driver on the core task of driving

 minimize the time driver's eyes spend away from the road